 Starting December 2014, Disney hosted a global casting call for the role of Moana.
 Thousands of girls auditioned for the role through the Internet and actual casting calls in different locations.
 Nearly a year later in October 2015, Disney officially announced that the newcomer who will voice Moana is Hawaiian-native, Auli’i Cravalho.

 Dwayne Johnson is a firm believer that voice-acting is the most difficult career in acting, and is personally annoyed by celebrities being cast in animated films despite their bad delivery in voicing their characters.
 When Johnson was cast for the film, he repeatedly asked the other voice-actors present if he was indeed giving a good performance.

 Overall the music was not my preference.
 The only things I like about the singing was the rock and the crab scene singing.
 All the other music is similar to what I assume what Frozen would be like and heard.
 But then there is also adventure background music to all the action scenes.

 The quality of the imagery is also good with the majority of epic scenes being on the ocean.
-It helps you keep interest to the story.
-Main interests of the film are The rock singing, few cheap laughs, Some action scenes and a different approach to an adventure musical.
+It helps you keep interested in the story.
+The main interests of the film are The Rock singing, a few cheap laughs, some action scenes and a different approach to an adventure musical.
 Would not say that this movie is a stand out original movie.
 Just vintage Disney story concepts.
-So I guess the movie is alright, it a kids movie…
+So I guess the movie is alright, it’s a kids movie…